mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 ## Todo

-- Git ignore build directory
+- Set / manage user state
+- Clean up all modals
+- CVR generation
+- Remove legacy classes
-- Do I need to do anything to handle sequence?
+- Figure out what I need to do to properly handle sequences
-- Figure out how to do the build?
+- Figure out how to do the native builds
 - Figure out what needs to be displayed for ballot markup option
-- Clean up all modals
-- User state